 The dream of flight.
 It captivates millions: just look at the statistics, in 2018, over 3.3 million skydivers were completed.
 Flight in skydiving isn’t just about the freefall.
-Your skydive is broken into several parts: the expectant plane ride to altitude, the adrenaline filled freefall, and, whoosh the fabric unfurls, the parachute flight!
-Wondering about skydiving safety?
+Your skydive is broken into several parts: the expectant plane ride to altitude, the adrenaline-filled freefall, and, whoosh the fabric unfurls, the parachute flight!
+Wondering about skydiving safety and what happens if the parachute fails?

 The design of the main parachute is geared toward performance.
 This parachute is a lot like a sports car, with both functionality and performance in mind.
 The main parachute aims to give you a zippy, fun ride to the ground.